michelesr/thesis/src/mvaa.md

 is not found, will pull the image from Docker Hub.
 Then the working directory, that contains the LaTeX source files, will be mount to `/code` inside the container, and will be used as working directory.
-At last, the command will run and the thesis will be magically compiled even if LaTeX is not installed in your system.
+At last, the command will run and the thesis will be magically compiled even if LaTeX is not installed in the system.
 The Dockerfile used to build the image is the following:

     FROM debian:8